Skip to main content

 Similarly, staff should be given regular, constructive feedback from their manager or direct supervisor — and not just on what they can improve on, but the things they’re doing well and should keep up as well (more on this below).

-Whether you hold sessions in person, ask staff to jot their thoughts down in email, or invite your employees to give their thoughts anonymously, make sure to do it regularly — and act on the feedback you receive so that your staff know their voices have been heard.
+Whether you hold sessions in person, ask staff to jot their thoughts down in an email, or invite your employees to give their thoughts anonymously, make sure to do it regularly — and act on the feedback you receive so that your staff know their voices have been heard.

 6. Always keep your staff in the loop

-There are few things more frustrating, and damaging to the overall employee experience, than a lack of communication or feeling like you’re the last to receive information that’s important to your job.
+There are few things more frustrating and damaging to the overall employee experience than a lack of communication or feeling like you’re the last to receive information that’s important to your job.

-For hourly workers and shift-based staff especially, not knowing about changes to the schedule — sometimes even that entire shifts have been cancelled — is a source of major frustration.
+For hourly workers and shift-based staff, especially, not knowing about changes to the schedule, sometimes even that entire shifts have been cancelled, is a source of major frustration.

 If a change has to be made to the work rota, you should make communicating those changes your top priority — whether that's by phoning around, telling employees in person, or making use of staff scheduling software that automatically notifies your team whenever there’s been a change to the schedule.